JackAnati/Power-BI/README.md

 - Recent trend: The trend is significant and is the most recent trend within a single series or across multiple series in a visual.
 - Trend reversal: Recent trend in a single series or across multiple series in a visual where the reversal is significant, compared to the previous trend segment.

+# Select a storage mode
+The most popular way to use data in Power BI is to import it into a Power BI semantic model.
+Importing the data means that the data is stored in the Power BI file and gets published along with the Power BI reports.
+This process helps make it easier for you to interact directly with your data.

+**The three different types of storage modes you can choose from:**

+- Import - The Import mode allows you to create a local Power BI copy of your semantic models from your data source.
+You can use all Power BI service features with this storage mode, including Q&A and Quick Insights.
+Data refreshes can be scheduled or on-demand.
+Import mode is the default for creating new Power BI reports.
+- DirectQuery - The DirectQuery option is useful when you don't want to save local copies of your data because your data won't be cached.
+Instead, you can query the specific tables that you'll need by using native Power BI queries, and the required data will be retrieved from the underlying data source.
+Essentially, you're creating a direct connection to the data source.
+Using this model ensures that you're always viewing the most up-to-date data, and that all security requirements are satisfied.
+Additionally, this mode is suited for when you have large semantic models to pull data from.
+Instead of slowing down performance by having to load large amounts of data into Power BI, you can use DirectQuery to create a connection to the source, solving data latency issues as well.
+- Dual (Composite) - in Dual mode, you can identify some data to be directly imported and other data that must be queried.
+Any table that is brought in to your report is a product of both Import and DirectQuery modes.
+Using the Dual mode allows Power BI to choose the most efficient form of data retrieval.

+**Simplify the data structure**

+When you import data from multiple sources into Power BI Desktop, the data retains its predefined table and column names.
+You might want to change some of these names so that they are in a consistent format, easier to work with, and more meaningful to a user.
+You can use Power Query Editor in Power BI Desktop to make these name changes and simplify your data structure.

+**Profile data in Power BI**

+Profiling data is about studying the nuances of the data: determining anomalies, examining and developing the underlying data structures, and querying data statistics such as row counts, value distributions, minimum and maximum values, averages, and so on.
+This concept is important because it allows you to shape and organize the data so that interacting with the data and identifying the distribution of the data is uncomplicated, therefore helping to make your task of working with the data on the front end to develop report elements near effortless.

+**Analytic queries**

+An analytic query is a query that produces a result from a semantic model.
+Each Power BI visual, in the background, submits an analytic query to Power BI to query the model.
+The analytic query is written as a Data Analysis Expressions (DAX) query statement.
+However, you don't need to write a native DAX statement; you only need to configure report visuals by mapping semantic model fields.

+**An analytic query has three phases that are implemented in the following order:**

+Filter
+Group
+Summarize